ancarda/tls-redirector/README.md

 ## Possible Caveats

-* The `Host` header is required to redirect - there's no way to configure a default - and visitors without one will simply see an error message.
+* The `Host` header is required to redirect as there's no way to configure a default.
+Visitors without one will simply see an error message.
+This message is specified in the program source code and cannot be configured at runtime.

 * Only a single ACME challenge directory can be served, as the `Host` header is ignored, so if you have multiple domains or servers on the same machine,